orange-cloudfoundry/orange-cf-bosh-cli/README.md

 ### How to use as standalone container (if you have a simple docker host)

-#### Without public ssh key provided to the container
-Launch the image.
-Don't miss to assign an host port to the container ssh port (22) :
-<code>docker run --name cf-bosh-cli -d -p 2222:22 -v /home/bosh -v /data orangecloudfoundry/orange-cf-bosh-cli</code>

-Then, log into the container with ssh : <code>ssh -p 2222 bosh@localhost</code>

-The password at first logon is "welcome" (you have to change this password).
-When you are logged into the container, you must add your ssh public key into the file <code>~/.ssh/authorized_keys</code> (RSA format).
-This last step will make the container secure after each restart/update (password auth will be disabled).

 #### With public ssh key provided to the container
-It's also possible to add your public key to the container threw an environment variable.

 Launch the image.
 Don't miss to assign an host port to the container ssh port (22) :
-<code>docker run --name cf-bosh-cli -d -p 2222:22 -v /home/bosh -v /data -e "SSH_PUBLIC_KEY=<put here your ssh-rsa public key>" orangecloudfoundry/orange-cf-bosh-cli</code>
+<code>docker run --name bosh-cli -d -p 2222:22 -v /home/bosh -v /data -e "SSH_PUBLIC_KEY=<path to your public ssh-rsa key>" orangecloudfoundry/orange-cf-bosh-cli</code>

 Then, log into the container with ssh : <code>ssh -p 2222 -i <path to your rsa private key> bosh@localhost</code>

-The password in this case is completely disabled.
+The password is completely disabled.
 By default, the file containing the public key <code>~/.ssh/authorized_keys</code> is overwrited after container restart or update.

 ### How to use it using "Docker Bosh Release"
 Another option is to deploy the container threw the "Docker Bosh Release" (https://github.com/cloudfoundry-community/docker-boshrelease).